 The delightful Romanesque cathedral, dating back to 1088 with unique 12th-century floor mosaics, is another highlight not to be missed.

 TIP: Though the town has its own beautiful white sandy beach with turquoise waters, make a little time to find the Alimini beach, part of a marine protected area.
 This is a long beach with white sand dunes and rich Mediterranean vegetation.

 More about Puglia Paradise

-Puglia Paradise is a leading villa rental company in Puglia, highly rated on Trustpilot UK , providing villas and Trulli with private pools for rent.
+Puglia Paradis is a leading villa rental company in Puglia, highly rated on Trustpilot UK , providing villas and Trulli with private pools for rent.
 Villas are managed exclusively by Puglia Paradise.
 Guests enjoy a warm and personal concierge service, or “Guest Angel”, to welcome you and assist with practical issues and offer tips on things to see and do, where to eat, local markets and the best local products shops.

 The selection of the best villas can optionally be provided with a full staff.

 Villas will be available to rent from April to October, and prices start from € 200 per night for long stays.
 Minimum stay varies from 2 to 7 nights, depending on the period.

 This article is sponsored by Puglia Paradise.
 It was updated on January 9th, 2022, and first published on April 21st, 2017.